OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-hotspot-scanner.md

 * Encryption type
 * Signal strength

+Using the Power Dock, you will be able to use your scanner out in the world without needing a USB power supply.

 ### Ingredients

 * Onion Omega2 or Omega2+
 * Onion Power Dock
+	* The Expansion Dock and Arduino Dock will work as well, they just won't be mobile
 * Onion OLED Expansion
 * Onion GPS Expansion
 * External GPS Antenna (optional)
+* A 3.7V LiPo battery
+	* We found 1500 mAh to be good for several hours of use

 // TODO: PHOTO: of all of the ingredients